 In the 1970s and 80s – back when dinosaurs grazed under the el on Wabash – I worked as a camera assistant on episodic tv shows and commercials.
-We mainly shot 35mm film and composed within an image area known as TV Safe Action.
-This had an aspect ratio of 4:3 and measured approximately 18mm X 14mm.
+We mainly shot on 35mm film and images were composed within an image area known as TV Safe Action.
+TV Safe Action had an aspect ratio of 4:3 and measured approximately 18mm X 14mm.

 We used a simple rule of thumb to determine the distance needed to achieve the field of view for a head and shoulders closeup at any focal length: divide the lens focal length by ten and express the result in feet and inches.
 For example, 45mm÷10 = 4.5 = 4 feet 6 inches or 150mm÷10 = 15 = 15 feet.
 Within a given format, this simple formula will give you the same field of view at the point of focus.